Skip to main content

 SSV Token

-ssv.network allows access to a decentralized ETH staking infrastructure with SSV token as the protocol’s native token.
-It has 3 main purposes:
+SSV Network provides access to decentralized ETH staking infrastructure, with SSV as the protocol’s native token.
+It has three main purposes:

 • Governance – Submitting votes and voting on DAO proposals